WProbot/task-runner/README.txt

 = What Commands are available =
 * Install, activate, and delete a local or remote WordPress theme.
 * Install, activate, deactivate, and delete WordPress plugins.
-* Add or update options in Wordpress settings.
+* Add or update options in Wordpress settings and post meta data.
 * If, and, or, else, and elseif have been added for the formation of conditional statements.
 * isSSL which checks if the current url is https or http.
 * Variables to save data and curly brace binding to reuse the {{variables}}.